determinedWaffle/PickUP/README.md

 Follow these steps:

+1. Make sure you have MySql installed.
+If not, run `brew install mysql`
-1. Start your MySql server
+2. Start your MySql server with `mysql.server start`
+3. Log into your mysql instance with `mysql -u root -p` and leave the password blank.
+4. Run `CREATE DATABASE pickupDB;` inside mysql.
+5. Exit MySql.
-2. Go into the server folder from the root of the project: `cd server`
+2. Go back into the project folder then do `cd server`
 3. Run `nodemon server.js`